microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 - Evaluation of the bulk run result using single evaluation flow (for others)

 **Register Prompt Flow LLM App**
-- Check in logic, Customer defined logic (accuracy rate, if >=90% you can deploy)
+- Register Prompt Flow as a Model in Azure Machine Learning Model Registry

 **Deploy and Test LLM App**
 - Deploy the Flow as a model to development environment either as Kubernetes or Azure ML Compute endpoint
-- Assign RBAC permissions to the newly deployed endpoint to Key Vault and Azure ML workspace
+- Assign RBAC permissions to the newly deployed endpoint related to Key Vault and Azure ML workspace
 - Test the model/promptflow realtime endpoint.